Project Zoo: Wildly Reimagined

 We’re Building for the Future

-As the Little Rock Zoo celebrates its Centennial, we’re not just honoring our past—we’re investing in an even brighter future.
-One of the most exciting steps forward is Project Zoo: Wildly Reimagined—a transformative initiative that’s rethinking the very way guests experience the Zoo.
+As the Little Rock Zoo celebrates its Centennial, we’re not only honoring our rich history but also investing in a brighter future.
+A key part of this vision is Project Zoo: Wildly Reimagined—a transformative initiative that’s reshaping how guests experience the Zoo.

 This ambitious project begins with a complete reimagining of our front entrance and nearby animal habitats.
 From the moment you arrive, you’ll be welcomed by a updated entry plaza and a revitalized amphitheater space, all designed to create a more inviting, engaging, and accessible experience for every guest.